HeyMaslo/companion-server/docs/README.md

-# @heymaslo/companionserver
+# @heymaslo/companion-server

 ![](https://cdn-images-1.medium.com/max/1600/1*Gm7A7w4vJZeNXKHJQxhq7Q.gif)

-version: 1.0.8
-authors: Russel Foltz-Smith, Mark Ziler

 ## Overview of the APIs
-Maslo Companion Server is a set of signal processing APIs for numerous types of data
+Maslo Companion Server is a set of signal processing APIs for various types of data.

+### Features:
-Response formats: JSON
+* Response formats: JSON
-Requires Authentication?
+* Requires Authentication?
 Yes (user context only)
-Rate limited?
+* Rate limited?
 Yes, but up to you
-Request Formats: Requests should be either multipart/form-data or application/x-www-form-urlencoded or application/json POST formats
+* Request Formats: Requests should be either multipart/form-data or application/x-www-form-urlencoded or application/json POST formats

 ### Limits and Assumptions

-Right now the default setting is a 10 second timeout for any response.
+* Timeout: Right now the default setting is a 10 second timeout for any response.

-There's no file size limit really, but once you get above 20MB image files you get much slower responses, and will need to hit individual facet APIs
+* File Size: There's no file size limit, but once you get above 20MB image files you get much slower responses and will need to hit individual facet APIs.

-## TODOS as of 9/15/2020
+## Known Issues

-* improve handling of timeouts to return partial JSON for models which have completed in time
+* Improve handling of timeouts to return partial JSON for models which have completed in time

 ## AnalyzeMedia